fastats/learning/numerical/2019_02_pythagorean_triples/readme.md

 In 1963, F.J.M.
 Barning rediscovered these matrices \[2\], as did Hall in 1970 \[3\].

-Interestingly, this Barning algorithm can be shortened using the new [assignment expression syntax](https://www.python.org/dev/peps/pep-0572/) in python 3.8:
+Interestingly, this Berggren algorithm can be shortened using the new [assignment expression syntax](https://www.python.org/dev/peps/pep-0572/) in python 3.8: